 Pregnancy changes all parts of a woman’s body, and the skin is no exception!
 Many of these conditions are related to the hormonal changes associated with pregnancy, and while some are just a nuisance, a few of these can actually make your pregnancy more high-risk.

-Up to 90 percent of pregnant women will notice darkening of some part of their body, whether it be the areolae, labia, linea nigra (dark line from pubic hair to belly button), or face.
+Up to 90 percent of pregnant women will notice darkening of some part of their body, whether it be the areolae, labia, linea nigra (a dark line from pubic hair to belly button), or face.
 Many of these will lighten again after delivery but most will not completely revert back to their pre-pregnancy appearances.
 Cool fact: the areolae and linea nigra both darken to help your baby locate the breast while breastfeeding.
 Mother Nature has her reasons!

 Stretch marks, otherwise known as striae distensae, are another common hallmark of pregnancy.
 These occur in about 90 percent of pregnant women and often appear as violet-hued linear marks on areas that have grown rapidly (such as the abdomen, breasts, and thighs).
 They have many causes: genetics, excess estrogen, excessive weight gain, and the secretion of glucocorticoids from the adrenal glands that cause the elastic fibers of the skin to weaken and stretch.
 These are not preventable or reversible, but they do tend to lighten over time.